 1. Clean and stage your home

-When preparing your home to sell digitally, cleaning and staging it becomes even more critical.
+When preparing your home to sell digitally, cleaning and staging become even more critical.
 Chances are, most buyers won’t be able to come to your home for an in-person showing due to the coronavirus.